 The Job Insecurity Scale

 Job insecurity was measured utilizing the De Witte (2000) 4-item, 5-point Likert scale, with answers ranging from 1 - strongly disagree to 5 - strongly agree.
-Sample items were 'The chances are that I will soon lose my job', and 'I am sure that I can keep my job'.
+Sample items include, 'The chances are that I will soon lose my job', and 'I am sure that I can keep my job'.
 The Cronbach’s alpha was calculated to be .77.

 The Intentions to Leave Scale

-A four-item scale, developed by Hunt and & Osborn (1981). was used to measure participants intentions to leave their organization.
+A four-item scale, developed by Hunt and & Osborn (1981). was used to measure participants’ intentions to leave their organization.
 Items such as “Which of the following statements most clearly reflects your feelings about your future with this organization in the next year?
 (1 = I definitely will not leave, 2 = I probably will not leave, 3 = I am uncertain, 4 = I probably will leave, and 5 = I definitely will leave)” is a sample item representing the scale.
 The complete list of items can be retrieved from Shore and Martin (1989).

 Cronbach’s alpha for the present study was .86.